 “I condemn the deplorable violence committed in Venezuela”

-Weston Newspaper, has visited different offices of representatives to the United States Congress, to collect their perception about the events that have been happening since more than 90 days, by protesters who continue to fight for freedom and denouncing the continuous violation of Human Rights in Venezuela, by the dictatorial government of this Latin American country.
-On this occasion, we had the honor of receiving the following communication from Congresswoman Debby Wasserman-Schultz, who is also a resident of our Weston community and a Democratic Party representative for the District 23 of Florida in Washington, DC.
-And we quote:
+Weston Newspaper, has contacted different offices of representatives to the United States Congress, to collect their perception and/or position about the events that have been happening since more than 90 days, by protesters who continue to fight for freedom and denouncing the continuous violation of Human Rights in Venezuela, by the dictatorial government of this Latin American country.
+On this occasion, we had the honor of receiving a written communication from Congresswoman Debby Wasserman-Schultz, who is also a resident of our Weston community and a Democratic Party representative for the District 23 of Florida in Washington, DC.
+And we quote that letter received, as follows:

 “Thank you for contacting me regarding the current situation in Venezuela.

-I stand in solidarity with my constituents and the people of Venezuela in condemning the deplorable and inexcusable violence the Maduro government has committed against its own citizens and its ongoing silencing of political dissent.
-Students, lawyers and everyday citizens have taken to Venezuela’s streets to demand their government respect their basic human and democratic rights.
+I stand in solidarity with my constituents and the people of Venezuela in condemning the deplorable and inexcusable violence the Maduro government has committed again

 Despite these brave freedom fighters’ efforts, the plight of Venezuelans has only gotten worse.
 In addition to the brutal crackdown on these basic rights, the Maduro government has continued to use the judicial system to silence dissent and massive shortages of food and medicine have caused a humanitarian crisis.